kachick/chawan/doc/config.md

 <td>`suspend()`</td>
 <td>Temporarily suspend the browser (by delivering the client process a
 SIGSTOP signal.)<br>
-Note: this does not suspend buffer processes.
+Note: this does not suspend buffer processes.</td>
 </tr>

 </table>